 “A vortex is a mass of energy that moves in a rotary or whirling motion, causing a depression or vacuum at the center… These powerful eddies of pure Earth power manifest as spiral-like coagulations of energy that are either electric, magnetic, or electromagnetic qualities of life force.”

 — Page Bryant, Terravision: A Traveler’s Guide to the Living Planet Earth

-Electronic readings in Alaska have found large concentrations of magnetic anomalies, some of which have disrupted compasses to the point that they are as much as 30 degrees off.
+Electronic readings in Alaska have found significant concentrations of magnetic anomalies, some of which have disrupted compasses to the point that they are as much as 30 degrees off.
 In addition, some search and rescue workers have reported having audio hallucinations, disorientation, and lightheadedness.

 Despite the warnings from authorities regarding weather, wildlife, and environmental conditions, hundreds of tourists visit Alaska to see the unspoiled land, many of whom are unprepared for the natural elements.
 Some of these people probably became lost in the middle of nowhere, resulting in the numerous search and rescue operations performed each year.

 That, however, does not explain why there are more disappearances in the Alaska Triangle than elsewhere in the state.
-Whether the mysterious disappearances of the Alaska Triangle are the result of natural perils, strange energy vortexes, or ancient evil spirits, they are certainly alarming.
+Whether the mysterious disappearances of the Alaska Triangle are the result of natural perils, strange energy vortexes, or ancient evil spirits, they are undoubtedly alarming.